3242394814/Event_Timer/README_en.md

 -- gettextfn must return a string.
 The value is saved to GLOBAL.ThePlayer.HUD.WarningEventTimeData.<event>_text

 -- Finally, enable this mod and your mod together.
 Your mod must load after this mod.
+-- The events of this mod are recorded in main/warningevents.lua